aesiniath/unbeliever/README.markdown

   - auto-generated `--help` output that is sensitive to available terminal width;
-  - wrappers around key/value maps and sets of elements optimized for common cases and facilitiing conversion to other dictionary and collection types;
+  - wrappers around key/value maps and sets of elements optimized for common cases and facilitating conversion to other dictionary and collection types;
   - and more!

 What's so opinionated about this?

-This project started as an exercise to record library choices, useful idioms, and recommended practices for teams writing Haskell programs in a large corporate environment.
+This project started as an effort to record library choices, useful idioms, and recommended practices for teams writing Haskell programs in a large corporate environment.
 We quickly realized that a cookbook would be far less helpful than a library which simply presented these opinions as a